Is Grain-Free Dog Food Good For Dogs?

 Grain-Free Dog Food For Senior Dogs

-As dogs get older, they may have trouble tolerating grains in their diet.
+As dogs age, they may have trouble tolerating grains in their diet.
 Sometimes, there can be sudden changes in senior dogs, even to the same food that they’ve enjoyed for years.
 In this scenario, a grain-free dog food could help restore their appetite.

 Possible Downsides Of A 100% Grain-Free Dog Food